Laufire/kiss/Notes.md

 * To make it simpler, there won't be any rules but a few conventions.

-* Developers doesn't have to think much about the coding pattern (The framework has one itself). <- Developers shouldn't be forced to practice a coding pattern.
+* Developers do not have to think much about the coding pattern (The framework has one itself). <- Developers shouldn't be forced to practice a coding pattern.

 * The focus is on the developers ease, in creating and maintaining projects.